-The idea of digital natives has been widely debated and challenged.
-The ECDL Foundation (2015: 1) highlights that "young people do not inherently possess the skills for safe and effective use of technologies, and skills acquired informally are likely to be incomplete".
-Consequently, there are serious gaps in addressing their digital skills inadequacies and providing young people with the necessary skills, knowledge and attitudes that would enable them to minimise the risks and maximise the benefits of participation in an online world.
+The idea of 'digital natives' has been widely debated and challenged.
+The ECDL Foundation (2015:1) highlights that "young people do not inherently possess the skills for safe and effective use of technologies, and skills acquired informally are likely to be incomplete".
+Consequently, there are serious gaps in addressing the digital skills inadequacies and providing young people with necessary skills, knowledge and attitudes that would enable them to minimise the risks and maximise the benefits of participation in an online world.

-In order to understand how young people relate to the new digital world, it is important to look at their connectivity patterns and examine how they use technology and the internet.
-Research on young people's use of the internet and technology in the Council of Europe member states is quite limited, but the Eurostat data4 provide us with some insights into the situation in the European Union.
+In order to understand how young people relate to the new digital world, it is important to look at their connectivity patterns and examine how they use technology and the Internet.
+Research on young people's use of Internet and technology in the Council of Europe Member States is quite limited, but the Eurostat data [4] provides us with some insights into the situation in the European Union.

-In terms of access to the internet, only 1% of young people have never accessed the internet, while 95% use it daily and 89% prefer to use mobile devices as access points.
-Yet, even for those who use the internet regularly, reliance on it in the spring of 2020 due to the COVID-19 pandemic has also raised questions and exposed inequalities related to the availability of data to access online content, and also to the availability of computers within households, which would allow young people to use the technology as a part of their formal and non-formal education.5
+In terms of access to the Internet, only 1% of young people have never accessed the Internet, while 95% use it daily and 89% prefer to use mobile devices as access points.
+Yet, even for those who use Internet regularly, reliance on Internet in the spring of 2020 due to COVID-19 pandemic, has also raised questions and exposed inequalities related to the availability of data to access online content, and also the availability of computers within households, which would allow young people to use the technology as a part of their formal and non-formal education.

-However, when it comes to the use of technology and the internet, there is a clear preference given to communication and entertainment activities, including participation in social networks, while engagement in more advanced tasks is rather limited.
+However, when it comes to the use of technology and Internet there is a clear preference given to communication and entertainment activities, including participation in social networks, while engagement in more advanced tasks is rather limited.
 Only 13% of young people have engaged in programming activities, 11% have taken part in online consultations or voting to define political or civic issues and just 10% have done an online course, on any subject.

-In addition to the Eurostat data, secondary analysis of the data collected as a part of the 6th Cycle of Structured Dialogue6 similarly indicates that there are differences in the way young people from minority backgrounds engage with online tools and sources of information, compared to those from non-minority backgrounds.
-Young people from minority backgrounds7 found social media and general internet searches more important for accessing (in their view) truthful information than young people from non-minority backgrounds.
-However, the reverse was true when considering government websites, potentially indicating the lack of trust in the system and official sources of information.
-Considering that many people from minority groups may
+In addition to the Eurostat data, secondary analysis of the data collected as a part of the VIth cycle of Structured Dialogue ^[5] similarly indicates that there are differences in the way young people from minority backgrounds engage with online tools and sources of information, compared to those from non-minority backgrounds.
+Young people from minority backgrounds ^[6] found social media and general Internet searches more important for accessing (in their view) truthful information than young people from non-minority backgrounds.
+However, the reverse was true when considering Government websites, potentially indicating the lack of trust in the system and official sources of information.
+Considering that many people from minority groups may see themselves excluded or unrepresented within official or dominant narratives, this potentially indicates the importance of the proliferation of online news sources and the value they hold for people from minority backgrounds.